On relativistic dynamical tides: subtleties and calibration: Logarithmic running corrections

 \section{Logarithmic running corrections}

 We discuss the physical interpretation of logarithmic corrections appearing in the asymptotic expansion of the body zone metric at large distances.
-One possible interpretation for their origin is the deviation of light cones~$t \pm \bar{r}$ associated with the~$(t,\bar{r},\theta,\varphi)$~coordinate system from the true light cone through which a tidal perturbation propagates~\cite{Blanchet:1985sp,Blanchet:1986dk}.
+One possible interpretation for the origin of some of them is the deviation of light cones~$t \pm \bar{r}$ associated with the~$(t,\bar{r},\theta,\varphi)$~coordinate system from the true light cone through which a tidal perturbation propagates~\cite{Blanchet:1985sp,Blanchet:1986dk}.
 This deviation is expressed by the logarithmic term, $2M \ln(\bar{r}/2M-1/2)$, as known in the context of the multipolar post-Minkowskian-PN formalism~\cite{Blanchet:1985sp,Blanchet:1986dk,Blanchet:2013haa,Blanchet:2024mnz}.
 As a result of the deviation, tidal perturbations climbing the gravitational well in the body zone experience phase shifts with respect to propagation in the PN zone.

-The emergence of logarithmic terms in perturbations also involve wave-propagation effects, i.e., tail effects~\cite{Poisson:1993vp,Blanchet:1985sp,Blanchet:1986dk}.
+The emergence of logarithmic terms in perturbations also often involve wave-propagation effects, i.e., tail effects~\cite{Poisson:1993vp,Blanchet:1985sp,Blanchet:1986dk}.
 The literature~\cite{Sasaki:1994rw,Tagoshi:1994sm,Sasaki:2003xr} show the emergence of logarithmic terms at ${\cal O}(\omega^2M^2)$ in the PN expansion of gravitational perturbations on a Schwarzschild background, which involve corrections first at $3$PN order in the waveform.
 The corrections are thought as tails of tails, which are caused by the backscattering of tails of the gravitational perturbation due to spacetime curvature~\cite{Blanchet:1997jj}.
 At $1.5$PN order, the waveform is corrected by the tails that are caused by the backscattering of gravitational perturbations due to spacetime curvature at large distances from the body~\cite{Poisson:1993vp,Tagoshi:1994sm,Sasaki:2003xr,Blanchet:1997jj}, which should be captured in Eq.~\eqref{eq:H0} up to ${\cal O}(\omega M)$, but the extraction of the information from Eq.~\eqref{eq:H0} is beyond the scope of our analysis.